Insight-deviler/Notes-for-Agriculture/README.md

 # Service Terms and Conditions

-*Last updated: 26-07-2020*
+*Last updated: 18-10-2020*

 Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using our Mobile App or our GitHub page.
-Application (the "Service") operated by Insight Agri ("us", "we", or "our").
+Application (the "Service") operated by Insight Deviler ("us", "we", or "our").
 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who access or use the Service.
 By accessing or using the Service you agree to be bound by these Terms.
 If you disagree